AUTO REMEDIATION OF NON-COMPLIANT RESOURCES USING CONFIG RULES & SSM DOCUMENTS

 b.
 Manual Remediation: If you want to remediate each non-compliant resource on your own through the console when they come in scope.

-6. Now in Remediation Action select the ssm document we have created for remediation.
+6. In Remediation Action, select the ssm document we created for remediation.

 7. Select which input parameter in your document acts as a Resource Id and mention the values for other parameters if necessary.
 You can also provide a rate limit for the rule.

-8. Save changes and move onto the next step remediation of resources.
+8. Save changes and move on to the next step, the remediation of resources.

 Remediation of Non-Compliant Resources:

-1. Click on the config rule that we have created and under Resources in scope select non-compliant and you have all resources which do not comply with the rule that we have set.
-In our case there is only one ELB resource which does not comply with the rule.
+1. Click on the config rule that we created, and under Resources in scope, select non-compliant, and you have all resources that do not comply with the rule we have set.
+In our case, only one ELB resource does not comply with the rule.

 2. Select the resource and click on Remediate.
-After you clicked on remediation you can see the status has changed from null to Action Executed Successfully.
+After you click on remediation, you can see the status has changed from null to Action Executed Successfully.

-3. We can also confirm by going to the mentioned ELB dashboard and check in the details of the resource.
+3. We can also confirm by going to the mentioned ELB dashboard and checking the details of the resource.

 5. Well done!
-Now you have successfully know how to remediate non-compliant resources as per aws or organization specific defined standards.
+Now you know how to remediate non-compliant resources as per AWS or organization-specific defined standards.

 Closing words